sdcreek240/Algorithms/README.md

     Connect account and test!
     Learn Tkinter for simple GUI

-#2 Setup simple gui application to fetch historical data and display cnalde sticks in GUI and terminal
+#2 Setup simple gui application to fetch historical data and display candle sticks in GUI and terminal